 HUMN 7315 (3).
 RELIGIONS OF ASIA.
 Since the first encounters of Europeans with India, China, and Southeast Asia, Westerners have been challenged by the philosophies, religions, and worldviews of Asia.
 Over the centuries, they have become, for many, new ways of thinking about the possibilities of being human and understanding the world.
 This course surveys Hinduism, Buddhism, and Chinese religions.
-Students are offered the opportunity to understand more fully the worldviews on traditional Asian societies, the ways in which their religions have met the spiritual and social needs of their adherents, and their present growth and relevance outside Asia.
+Students are offered the opportunity to understand more fully the worldviews of traditional Asian societies, the ways in which their religions have met the spiritual and social needs of their adherents, and their present growth and relevance outside Asia.
 Through lectures and readings, students journey through these worldviews, learn the stories and rituals in which they are expressed, and discover the ways in which they function in individual lives and the societies as a whole.
-An important part of the course includes visits to Hindu and Buddhist religious communities in the Dallas area, as well as meetings and discussions with their members and leaders.
-This course may be applied to the following curricular field concentrations: Global studies; humanities; human rights and social justice.
+Includes visits to Hindu and Buddhist religious communities in the Dallas area, as well as meetings and discussions with their members and leaders.
+May be applied to the following curricular field concentrations: global studies; humanities; human rights and social justice.

 HUMN 7320 (3).
 LESBIAN AND GAY LITERATURE.
-This course focuses on the manifold ways same-sex love and desire have been represented in literature from ancient times through the present.
+Focuses on the manifold ways same-sex love and desire have been represented in literature from ancient times through the present.
 Tracing the persistence of classical and biblical views and the rise of modern models of sexuality, the course follows ideas from Plato, the Bible, medieval poetry, Shakespeare, Oscar Wilde, and Freud that frame the work of gay and lesbian writers today.
-This course may be applied to the following curricular field concentrations: Gender studies; human rights and social justice.
+May be applied to the following curricular field concentrations: gender studies; human rights and social justice.

 HUMN 7333 (3).
 READING PLATO IN GATSBY.
 Plato's "Symposium" and Petronius' "Satyrica," two seminal texts of classical literature, have greatly influenced later texts, both philosophical and literary, in many ways.
-This class considers the influence of "Symposium" and "Satyrica," separately and jointly, on three important works of fiction of the late 19th and early 20th centuries: Henry James' "Daisy Miller," F. Scott Fitzgerald's "The Great Gatsby," and

-Evelyn Waugh's "Vile Bodies," in order to analyze how these modern writers use classical themes and models to present and articulate contemporary issues and concerns.
-This course may be applied to the following curricular field concentration: Humanities.
+Students consider the influence of "Symposium" and "Satyrica," separately and jointly, on three important works of fiction of the late 19th and early 20th centuries: Henry James' "Daisy Miller," F. Scott Fitzgerald's "The Great Gatsby," and Evelyn Waugh's "Vile Bodies," in order to analyze how these modern writers use classical themes and models to present and articulate contemporary issues and concerns.
+May be applied to the following curricular field concentration: humanities.

 HUMN 7335 (3).
 THE MYTHS OF OUR TIME: INTRODUCTION TO MEDIA LITERACY.
-This course explores strategies for interpreting a variety of verbal and nonverbal languages and texts - from print ads and commercials to cable news, from political spots and game shows to church bulletins and alumni magazines, and from dress codes to supermarket displays.
+Explores strategies for interpreting a variety of verbal and nonverbal languages and texts - from print ads and commercials to cable news, from political spots and game shows to church bulletins and alumni magazines, and from dress codes to supermarket displays.
 Students identify and analyze some of the most fundamental myths the culture employs to frame and interpret reality: myths of competition, celebrity, and happiness; the myth of fun (life as entertainment); myths of money, shopping, and the (transcendent) market; and myths of patriotism and the American dream.
-Students pay particular attention to the representation, in word and image, of gender, race, old age, economic class, childhood, etc. This course may be applied to the following curricular field concentrations: Communications, media, and technology; humanities; human rights and social justice; gender studies; American studies.
+Students pay particular attention to the representation, in word and image, of gender, race, old age, economic class, childhood, etc. May be applied to the following curricular field concentrations: communication, media, and technology; humanities; human rights and social justice; gender studies; American studies.